top of page

-Remote Simultaneous Intepretation
+Remote Simultaneous Interpretation

 With Remote simultaneous interpretation (RSI), interpreters and participants are not in the same location.Interpreters connect to the event’s video and audio on a dedicated platform using computer, headset and microphone.
 Participants access the interpretation via the same platform from wherever they are located: they can follow the speaker and/or slides on their computer screen whilst listening to the interpreter.
 For this method to be successful, all speakers need to have high-quality and reliable internet connections and microphones.